Infrared markets are continuing to evolve.

 Market shares of leading supplier companies are provided and Company Profiles for 59 companies worldwide are detailed.
 Market shares are given separately for suppliers of:

 Firefighting (for all types – handheld TiCs and SCBA-integrated TICs)

 Enhanced SWIR (eSWIR)

 Optical Gas Imaging (OGI) Cameras

-The World Market for Commercial & Dual-Use Infrared Imaging and Infrared Thermometry Equipment (Vol. IRW-C) contains over 400 pages of up-to-date market information and forecasts and is priced at $5,100.
-It is only available directly from Maxtech (no third parties are authorized for its distribution.)
+The World Market for Commercial & Dual-Use Infrared Imaging and Infrared Thermometry Equipment (Vol. IRW-C) contains over 400 pages of up-to-date market information and forecasts and is priced at $6,400.
+Enterprise version of the report in PDF by special arrangement.Reports only available directly from Maxtech (no third parties are authorized for its distribution.)

 The structure of the report:

 Maxtech International®'s analysis of World Infrared Imaging and Infrared Thermometry Markets provides the following valuable market information:

 A concise summary of the important results in the report.